Menu

 AUT shuttle buses

-AUT has shuttle buses which run between the City and South Campuses.
+AUT has shuttle buses that run between the City and South Campuses.
 Shuttle buses have free wifi and ramps for wheelchair users.

 Shuttle bus info and timetable